 Thanks, Greg, I did.
 I use www.bloglines.com myself.

 I now own three running skirts.
 When I started running these longer races, I found it easy to wear compression shorts than deal with the short creep and chub rub that envitably happens.
 I really was not a fashion statement out there, but hey!
-I was comfortable.
+I was comfortable, and even more comfortable if I wore a selection from this range of women’s underwear.

 I have found the Nike Power Skirt that works well.
 It has the longer compression shorts under it, with the skirt overlay.